PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 may have been used.

-As of now, I have documented a total of 75 different tiles from 71 different
+As of now, I have documented a total of 86 different tiles (including both the

-small embossed tin plates that had the year on them.
-It is uncertain when these
+stocked small embossed tin plates that had the year on them.
+It is uncertain when

-were first produced, or who made them, but they are known from at least 1915 and
+these were first produced, or who made them, but they are known from at least

-1916 and there are Texas pre-states around that still have them attached.
-This
+1915 and 1916 and there are Texas pre-states around that still have them

-was just one more embellishment that owners could choose in the fascinating
+attached.
+This was just one more embellishment that owners could choose in the

 Another interesting aspect of Texas porcelains is the numbering system.